brandonsaka007/Red-Teaming-Toolkit/README.md

 * **PwnAuth** a web application framework for launching and managing OAuth abuse campaigns. https://github.com/fireeye/PwnAuth
 * **Phishing Frenzy** Ruby on Rails Phishing Framework. https://github.com/pentestgeek/phishing-frenzy
 * **Phishing Pretexts** a library of pretexts to use on offensive phishing engagements. https://github.com/L4bF0x/PhishingPretexts
-* **Dragnet** Phishing sidekick that helps with social engineering scripts for calls. https://github.com/tevora-threat/Dragnet
+* **Dragnet**  Dragnet collects dozens of OSINT data points on past and present social engineering targets.
+Then, using conversion data from previous engagements, Dragnet provides recommendations for use on your current targets. https://github.com/tevora-threat/Dragnet

 ### Watering Hole Attack
 * **BeEF** is short for The Browser Exploitation Framework.
 It is a penetration testing tool that focuses on the web browser. https://github.com/beefproject/beef